Celebrating unity across the district

 “It’s very powerful to include and consider other people’s differences and accept them for who they are,” Head Coach John Breault said to the crowd, announcing Dartmouth’s latest achievement of being named a Unified Champion School District.

-Dartmouth was one of nine districts to be awarded this title last month — an achievement only made by districts who meet the 10 set standards for inclusivity in each of its schools, said Breault.
+Dartmouth was one of nine districts to be awarded this title last month — an achievement only made by districts that meet the 10 set standards for inclusivity in each of its schools, said Breault.

 This was the first time the school has held a unified game against the police.
 Breault said the school’s resource officers proposed it as a way to be more inclusive and get the community involved.